Myer Christmas Parade

 Up to 2,000 people participated annually in the parade including dancers, celebrities, musicians, sports stars and, of course, Santa Claus, along with a host of Christmas themed floats.

 Marking the commencement to the Christmas period, the parade also coincided with the opening of the Myer Christmas windows.
 Decorated with a different Christmas themed scene each year, the iconic Melbourne attraction drew up to 1,000,000 visitors each year.

 The Myer Melbourne Christmas Parade was last staged in 2010.
+Since then, Myer has tried to resurrect the parade without success.

+Myer Hobart Christmas Pageant had 45 floats in 2023.